hnky/blog/online-event-streaming.md

-## High quality streaming of your usergroup on a shoestring
+# High quality streaming of your usergroup on a shoestring

 The past year we have been experimenting with streaming our events and create video's afterwards.
-In this article you can find our setup we found that works the best and with the least setup time.
+In this article you can find our setup that we found works the best, with the least setup time and is very portable.

+## Capture the input streams.
-To setup a live stream you need the record 3 input streams
+To setup a live stream you need to capture 3 input streams, combine them using a computer (control center) running broadcast software (Streamlabs OBS) to stream it to a online plaform (YouTube).

+#### The 3 input streams
-* Screen from the presenter
+* Computer screen from the presenter (Slides & Demos), for this we use an Elgate Capture HD60s.
-* Audio from the presenter(s)
+* Audio from the presenter(s), for this we use Saramonic blink500 wireless microphones.
-* Video of the stage
+* Video of the stage/presenter(s), for this we use a HD Webcam.

+#### Our setup
+This is how our setup looks like when everything is connected.

 ![](https://raw.githubusercontent.com/hnky/blog/master/images/fullsetup.jpg)